 Enjoy one of the favorite kids' classics ~ cinnamon toast ~ with a healthy twist.

 Drizzle flax seed oil onto whole wheat toast and then sprinkle with cinnamon and honey.

-Simmer cinnamon sticks with soymilk and honey for a deliciously warming beverage.
+Simmer cinnamon sticks with soy milk and honey for a delicious, warming beverage.

 Add ground cinnamon-spice when preparing curries.

 Cinnamon is not a commonly allergenic food.

 And is not known to contain measurable amounts of goitrogens, oxalates, or purines.